 Plant Growth Facility and Greenhouses — The Plant Growth Facility is a hub for the college’s research and classroom activities.
 The facilities include two acres of greenhouse space, a head house support area, classrooms, and environmental growth chambers.
 It is run by the Minnesota Agricultural Experiment Station.
 During its 2011 review, the USDA CSREES National Review Committee praised the Plant Growth Facility for its outstanding spaces and management.

-Horticulture Garden — The Horticulture Garden was created in the late 1970s with the purpose of growing, planting, and maintaining herbaceous plants.
+Learning Garden for Horticultural Science — The Learning Garden for Horticultural Science was created in the late 1970s with the purpose of growing, planting, and maintaining herbaceous plants.
 Originally the garden was used primarily for hundreds of annual plant trials, but in 1992 the garden was expanded to become an outdoor laboratory for horticulture students.
 Today, the garden serves many purposes in addition to being a space for cold hardiness trials.
-Classes utilize the space to practice plant identification, learn horticultural techniques, grow material for floral designs, and observe insects; non-profit organizations use garden space for youth outreach; and interns spend summers in the garden putting their classroom knowledge to use.
+Classes utilize the space to practice plant identification, learn horticultural techniques, grow material for floral designs, and observe insects; non-profit organizations use garden space for youth outreach, and interns spend summers in the garden putting their classroom knowledge to use.

 Minnesota Landscape Arboretum and the Horticultural Research Center — Each year, faculty and students from horticultural science participate in research projects conducted on the grounds of the Arboretum.
 The Arboretum is home to one thousand-plus total acres, 32 display and specialty gardens, 48 plant collections, and more than 5,000 plant species.
 Just a mile away from the Arboretum is the Horticultural Research Center (HRC), which was founded in 1908.
 The HRC has approximately 230 acres of land focused on the breeding, genetics, conservation, and management of fruit crops and woody landscape plants.
 It also contains office space, lab space, and a research winery that supports a grape breeding program.